csc-training/high-level-gpu-programming/docs/06-kokkos.md

 - Kokkos is a C++ performance portability ecosystem developed primarily at Sandia National Laboratories since 2011
 - It provides an abstraction layer for various parallel programming models like CUDA, HIP, SYCL, HPX, OpenMP, and C++ threads
 - The ecosystem includes three main components, ie, Kokkos Core, Kokkos Kernels, and Kokkos Tools for GPU program development
-- Kokkos (like SYCL) heavily utilizes modern C++ features like lambdas and templates
+- Kokkos (like SYCL) heavily utilizes modern C++ features like lambdas/functors and templates

 # Kokkos Core component
-- Kokkos Core is a programming model for parallel algorithms on shared memory many-core architectures, providing computation abstractions, policies, and execution/memory spaces
+- Kokkos Core is a programming model for parallel algorithms on shared memory many-core architectures
-- The developer implements the algorithms using these generic abstractions, policies, and execution/memory spaces provided by Kokkos
+- The model provides abstractions, such as execution spaces, patterns and policies, as well as memory spaces, layouts and traits
-- The code is optimized and compiled to the target architecture based on the chosen settings and features
+- The developer implements the algorithms using these abstractions which allows Kokkos to map and optimize the code for the desired target architectures
-- Kokkos Core offers also some architecture-specific features, but they break portability
+- Kokkos Core offers also some architecture-specific features for further optimization, but this breaks the portability of the code

 # Kokkos Kernels component (not covered in more detail)